-The Liberal Education program is part of each and every major at Deree and is required of all students.
+The Liberal Education program is part of each and every undergraduate major at Deree and is required of all students pursuing an ACG undergraduate degree.
 Generally students begin their studies at Deree by enrolling in Liberal Education courses as well as a few major courses.

 A vital component of the undergraduate experience, the Liberal Education program prepares students to become globally engaged twenty-first century citizens with the knowledge, intellectual habits, practical skills, and socio-cultural sensibilities needed in a rapidly changing world.
 Liberal Education helps students develop essential competencies for success across disciplines and in life beyond college by cultivating open mindedness, tolerance, problem-solving ability, intellectual curiosity and creativity.
 It also promotes thoughtful self-expression, an ethical compass, and responsibility to the local and global communities.

 - Demonstrate effective verbal (writing, speaking and listening) and nonverbal communication skills.

 - Retrieve, critically evaluate and synthesize information adhering to legal and ethical practices.

 - Show knowledge of the stages needed from draft to final text or presentation using proper documentation and citation.

 - Demonstrate a mastery of the basic skills in information technology.

 - Explain different dimensions of sustainability and how it relates to one’s discipline.

 - Engage in activities that serve the needs of the local and global community.

 - Evaluate elements of Greek society that reflect Greek cultural values and the desirability to maintain or change such values so that Greek society can succeed in a new interdependent environment without losing its identity.